Auto Trader alternatives – the ultimate guide

 How it works

-When you scrap your car, you can either find a private company offering this service, or you can find an authorised treatment facility (ATF) that will scrap your vehicle and pay you the scrap value — usually by cheque.
+When you scrap your car, you can either find a private company, or you can find an authorised treatment facility (ATF) that will scrap your vehicle and pay you the scrap value – usually by cheque.

 Admin fees and payments

-Fees may vary but typically, when you scrap your car, you will be offered one sum that represents the scrap value minus any deductions.
+Typically, when you scrap your car, you will be offered one sum that represents the scrap value minus any deductions.
 You can normally expect £100-£1,000 for your scrapped vehicle, the most common price being around £500.
-This value tends to be the same whether you’ve already removed and sold the high-value parts or not, so it pays to sell the engine, gearbox, airbags and seats separately.

 Selling your car the Motorway way